ailurose/aishi/commands.md

 |[`~aram`](https://ailurose.github.io/aishi/commands#aram)|lists ARAM MMR of each summoner in game with specified summoner|`~aram [user]`         |

 #### `~ammr`
-When `~ammr` is called by the server member, the bot will return the ARAM MMR of the specified summoner.
+When `~ammr` is called by the server member, the bot will return an estimated ARAM MMR of the specified summoner through the use of [https://na.whatismymmr.com/](https://na.whatismymmr.com/).
 Regions include na = North America, euw = EU West, eune = EU Nordic & East.
 Note that the default region is na.

 #### `~aram`
-When `~aram` is called by the server member, the bot will return the ARAM MMR of each summoner that is in game with the specified summoner.
+When `~aram` is called by the server member, the bot will return an estimated ARAM MMR of each summoner that is in game with the specified summoner through the use of [https://na.whatismymmr.com/](https://na.whatismymmr.com/).
 At the momment, this command only supports na region.

 &nbsp;